School Counselors

 Sending Supporting Information

-To expedite admission decisions, the University of Houston requires U.S. freshmen applicants to self-report high school grades as part of the admissions application process.
-Applicants must report grades from all English, math, science, and social studies courses.
+To expedite admission decisions, UH requires U.S. freshman applicants to self-report high school grades as part of the admissions application process.
+Applicants must report grades from all English, math, science and social studies courses.

 Meet Your Admissions Representative

-Admissions representatives are experts when it comes to applying to the University of Houston.
-If you'd like to talk to an admissions representative for admissions support, you can schedule a virtual admissions advising appointment, or contact us by phone at (713)-743-1010, option 4 or by email at admissions@uh.edu.
-Please note that admissions representatives do not provide support with course selection or registration.
+Admissions representatives are experts when it comes to applying to UH.
+If you'd like to talk to an admissions representative for admissions support, you can schedule in-person or a virtual admission advising appointment, or contact us by phone at 713-743-1010, option 4 or by email at admissions@uh.edu.
+Admissions representatives do not provide support with course selection or registration.

 Advising